Oxford Academy (California): Demographics

-As reported by the State of California, 42.9% of the student body was eligible for either free or reduced-price lunch under the National School Lunch Act of 1946.
+As reported by the State of California, 38.71% of the student body was eligible for either free or reduced-price lunch under the National School Lunch Act of 1946.

 Dress code

-Oxford Academy mandates a dress code for its students while on campus or at school-sponsored events.
-Students must wear a solid red, white, blue, or grey polo top paired with khaki or navy-blue pants, shorts, or skirt.
+While on campus or at school-sponsored events, all students must wear a solid red, white, blue, or grey polo top paired with khaki or navy-blue pants, shorts, or skirts.
 Black tops were once allowed, but were prohibited prior to the 2010-11 school year.
-Denim pants (including jeans) are not permitted.
-Students may also wear a sweatshirt or sweater of an appropriate color, though only on top of the aforementioned polo.
-If a jacket or coat is worn, it is permitted to be solid black.
-Socks are allowed to be some combination of these colors (or black), and shoes may also be solid brown.
+They may also wear a sweatshirt or sweater of an appropriate color, though only if it has an OA logo.
 To fulfill these criteria, students generally wear a school-provided top, which is a solid-color polo with the Oxford Academy "OA" logo embroidered on the chest, as well as school-provided khaki bottoms.

-There are many instances in which the school allows deviation from the standardized dress.
-Generally, students may wear formal attire to school if required to for a class or club-related event.
-On Fridays, students may wear class-specific or club t-shirts, though these must also be some combination of the approved school colors, and on the first Friday of each month they may even wear jeans, provided they also wear a college shirt.
-Spirit days, such as Halloween, enable an even greater break from dress code, though on these days students must still dress within the specified theme.
-Finally, the school holds "free dress days", typically on the last day of the semester, where students are allowed to wear anything which fits within the wider AUHSD dress code.
+There are a few exceptions to these rules.
+Notably, students may wear (approved) class-specific shirts or college sweaters, with jeans being allowed on Fridays.
+Spirit wear is also allowed on that day but must not be black (2024 and earlier).
+Students are allowed to wear formal attire to school if required to for a class or club-related event.
+The school occasionally holds "free dress days", typically on the last day of the semester or on any other special day, where students are allowed to wear anything which fits within the wider AUHSD dress code.

-Violation of dress code during normal school hours results in the student being forced to change clothes in addition to an assigned consequence according to the school's progressive discipline policy (typically detention).
-Too many of such infractions may even cause the offender to lose the privilege of participating in the free dress days.
+Violation of dress code during normal school hours results in the student being required to change clothes in addition to being punished accordingly (typically through detention).
+Too many of such infractions may even cause the offender to lose the privilege of participating in free dress days.